WeskerYuan/flydan/README.md

 1. Turn on the RC transmitter.
 2. Connect battery to the copter, wait for the Pixhawk to perform pre-flight check.
 3. Wait until satellites number fit the requirement, preferably over 10 satellites or HDOP <= 1.4 .
 4. (Optional) One may try to arm the copter in Loiter mode.
-If it is possible to arm, than the GNSS signal is good enough.
+If it is possible to arm, then the GNSS signal is good enough.
 5. Connect power cable to the RPi and the script will auto-run on boot.
 6. Turn on the laptop, plug in the GNSS modules and XBee and run `gcs.py`.
 Some specific steps are necessary for a correct recognition of the GNSS module, see the GCS section of this file for more details.
 7. Follow the takeoff sequence in the script.
 Set HOME_ORIGIN, send it, and then takeoff in GUIDED mode after all the copters echo "standby".